 “The Hospitality Administration Program at Stephen F. Austin State University is excited to partner with Austin Community College,” says Dr. Chay Runnels, SFA assistant professor and program coordinator.
 “This opens the door for more students interested in the hospitality industry to become SFA Lumberjacks.
 The culinary, hospitality, and tourism programs at ACC are known statewide, and we look forward to helping students continue their education.”

-posted in: ACC Newsroom, Current Students, Faculty and Staff News, Official ACC Press Releases
+posted in: Current Students, Faculty and Staff News, News & Announcements, Official ACC Press Releases